-Now the Applicant is applying for a General Lease - Recreational and Protective Structure Use for use of the existing concrete stairs with rock retaining walls, electric lights, two concrete patios with railings and rock retaining walls, two planter areas with rock retaining walls, a shower, and the riprap bankline in the Colorado River, adjacent to 1116 Beach Drive, Needles, San Bernardino County.
-Staff recommends issuance of a General Lease - Recreational and Protective Structure Use to the Applicant, to take effect on August 23, 2023.
+Now the Applicant is applying for a General Lease - Recreational and Protective Structure Use for the use of the existing boat dock, gangway, firepit, and riprap bankline in the Colorado River, adjacent to 1218 Beach Drive, Needles, San Bernardino County.
+Staff recommends issuance of a General Lease - Recreational and Protective Structure Use to the Applicant, effective October 19, 2023.